 Third-party services can help with this.

-How to perform backups via SqlBak
+How to Perform Backups via SqlBak

-- First of all, create a SqlBak account
+- First of all, create a SqlBak account.

-- Then install SqlBak app on the server.
+- Then install the SqlBak app on the server.
 To install this you have to execute the command that is specified on the download page.
 If the installation is successful, the terminal will display the following text:

-- Now set the connection to your MySQL Server
+- Now set the connection to your MySQL Server.

 - This completes the SqlBak app installation.
-Now you need to create a backup job on your dashboard page, just click on the “Add new job” button.
+Now you need to create a backup job on your dashboard page.
+Just click on the “Add new job” button.

-- Set a schedule you need
+- Set the schedule you need.

 In addition, SqlBak can send you email notifications if there are problems with a backup job, encrypt the backups, set up an automatic restore to another server, and delete outdated backups.